Adventures Of Frog And Toad Activities

 While Frog and Toad are amphibians, other animal characters in the story include Turtle, Lizard, Snail, Mouse, Moles, and Bees.

-Reading these sweet and silly stories feels like a rite of passage as they have been loved for ages.
+Reading these sweet and silly Frog and Toad series of stories.
+They feel like a rite of passage as they have been loved for ages.
 Reading together with your children or students builds literacy development and pre-reading skills.
-But in addition, many of these stories can be used for other learning areas too, like math, science, and even music!
+But in addition, many of the Frog and Toad books can be used for other learning areas too, like math, science, and even music!

 Get ready for fun with Frog and Toad!